-Doors: not a rock band from the 1960's, but a way to create partitioned privacy, security, and protection from the elements.
+Doors: not a rock band from the 1960's, but a way to create partitioned privacy, security and protection from the elements.
 The humble door as we know it today goes back to the ancient Egyptians.
-And door handles became an inevitable invention.
+The first types of doors were rudimentary screens.
+Fur and skins, tapestries, wooden planks and stone blocks - these needed to be physically moved out of the way.
+But as civilisations grew and engineering projects were embraced, door handles became an inevitable invention.

 - Ancient Egyptian period (from approx 3000BC) has art depicting doors made out of slabs of wood and cloth hangings.
 We can also thank the ancient Egyptians for the invention of the door lock - the basic pin tumbler lock still in use today - which they made entirely out of wood.

 - King Solomon (970 - 931 BC) had temple doors made from olive wood.

 - Greek & Roman civilisations, uncovered by archeologists, used door hinges very similar to those used today.
 There are Roman door hinges made from bronze in the British Museum.

 - Middle Ages (500-1500 AD) saw people generally living in one big room with little need for internal doors.
 But for safety from raiding soldiers households secured themselves and their belongings by barring the external doorway with heavy beams of oak.
 During the day doors were left open to allow for ventilation for fires and cooking.
 Locks were not in general use during this period due to expense.